 Specific issues being analyzed with the FAM include:

-Early Childhood determinants of health in old age.
-Researchers aim to simulate the control and treated cohorts from a well-known early childhood intervention, the Carolina Abecedarian project (ABC), using FAM.
-Roybal Center are working with James Heckman from the University of Chicago to review the preliminary results of the ABC intervention on health and the main aspects of the data from the ABC project.
+Researchers aim to simulate the control and treated cohorts from a well-known early childhood intervention, the Carolina Abecedarian project (ABC).
+Using the FAM. a research team lead by Dana Goldman and James Heckman from the University of Chicago are reviewing the preliminary results of the ABC intervention on health and the main aspects of the data from the ABC project.
 The first stage is to adapt the FAM framework in such a way that it can take the data from the ABC surveys as input to build entering cohorts.
 Researchers are expecting to use this adaptation of the FAM framework to study several questions related to the health and economic impact of early childhood interventions like the Carolina Abecedarian project.